Social Media Dashboard Tools Don’t Have to Be Expensive

 This tool is considered the most insightful based on many reviews.
 The tools are customizable and fully compatible with every conceivable social media platform.
 SumAll reports are clearly designed and very informative, the true aid to any social media marketing strategy.
 It can be opened on any device and gadget in a wide range of formats.

 This tool is primarily used to schedule and analyze social media content.
-The Buffer dashboard even offers snapshots of how and where content was posted.
-However, the free account is limited to just a single social media account, and is further limited to choices of Facebook, Twitter, and LinkedIn.
+The Buffer dashboard even offers snapshots of how and where the content was posted.
+However, the free account is limited to just a single social media account and is further limited to choices of Facebook, Twitter, and LinkedIn.

 Analytics is Common for Social Media Dashboard Tools

 Technically, this free tool isn’t really social media dashboard.
 However, its infographic-style reporting gives a real bird’s eye view of how well your brand or product is doing on social media as well as on your website.
 It combines analyzing analytics from both your website and social media using overall website traffic.
 It’s not numbers-heavy, and because it’s from Google, it’s definitely free.